Skip to content

 BMW 5 Series in grey

-The latest BMW 5 Series raised some eyebrows when it arrived thanks to its simplified, geometric styling and a footprint that'd somehow grown versus the outgoing 5 Series.
+The latest BMW 5 Series raised some eyebrows when it arrived thanks to its simplified, geometric styling and a footprint that'd somehow grown even bigger than the outgoing 5 Series.
 While it's true that the new car has lost a little of the athleticism of its predecessors, it's an even better motorway cruiser than ever before, with more grace to the way it handles road bumps and superb refinement at speed.
 The battery-powered BMW i5 is also an impressive mile-muncher with next-to-no outside noise making it to the cabin and a long 350-mile driving range.

 Shop used BMW 5 Series cars or read our BMW 5 Series review